aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 git clone https://github.com/aws-samples/sample-resource-quota-and-control-plane-utilization
 ```

-2. Navigate to the Rate Limit infrastructure folder.
+2. Navigate to the `infra/ratelimit` folder.
 Ensure there is a template.yaml file located in that directory.
 ```bash
 root-dir/
         infra/